This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • Eretz Israel Museum is a very diverse museum.
 There is something for everybody.
 Check out the linked guide for additional details.

 • The IDF History Museum is dedicated to Israel’s military, from the underground organizations active during the British Mandate for Palestine to the modern Israel Defense Forces.
-The museum is located in Neve Tzedek. – This museum is now closed.
-And its exhibits will be moved to Yad La-Shiryon.
+The museum is located in Neve Tzedek.
+This museum is now closed, and its exhibits will be moved to Yad La-Shiryon.

 • Joseph Bau House Museum is an authentic workshop that conveys to visitors the fantastic story of this Israeli artist.